-15 submissions were received on the draft plan.
+Fifteen submissions were received on the draft plan.
 While this is a relatively low number of submissions, those received provided comprehensive and considered feedback.

-4 submissions were received from members of the general public with the remainder from TAs (Kapiti Coast District Council, Porirua City Council, Upper Hutt City Council and Wellington City Council) and other key agencies and groups (Land Transport NZ, Transit NZ, Regional Public Health, Capital and Coast District Health Board, Korokoro Environmental Group and Victoria University).
+Four submissions were received from members of the general public with the remainder from territorial authorities (Kapiti Coast District Council, Porirua City Council, Upper Hutt City Council and Wellington City Council) and other key agencies and groups (Land Transport NZ, Transit NZ, Regional Public Health, Capital and Coast District Health Board, Korokoro Environmental Group and Victoria University).
 This level of response from the general public was not unexpected given the strategic nature of the plan.
 It is likely that consultation on local level strategies will result in a higher level of general public interest and feedback.

 Of the 15 submitters, only three indicated a wish to be heard in support of their submission.
-These submitters will be heard at the beginning of the Regional Land Transport Committee meeting on 13 August, prior to considering the report on submissions.
+The Committee will hear these submitters at the beginning of the meeting, prior to considering this report.